MichailiK/deltarune-nix/README.md

   - The `ch1-libtas`, `ch2-libtas` ... packages in this flake pass
     `QT_QPA_PLATFORM=xcb` into libTAS to ensure it runs through X11.
     DELTARUNE can currently only run through X11.
+- As stated above, chapter switching is not supported & will make the game exit.

 ## Q&A